 Please do not confuse my personal blog for financial advice, tax advice or an official position of the U.S. Government.
 This post may contain affiliate links.
 If you make a purchase after clicking on a link, I get a small percentage of the sale at no additional cost to you.

 What are the US Federal Governments retirement benefits?

 Federal employees receive generous retirement benefits.
 Many people know that federal employees receive a pension.
 However, few people understand the full complement of federal retirement benefits.
-Employees in the federal employee retirement system, also called FERS, receive three benefits.
-(1) A retirement annuity (pension).
-(2) A supplemental pension from ages 57-62.
-(3) A continuation of their FEHB plan into retirement.
-Previously, I have written extensively about all of the benefits of federal employment.
-Today I’ll try to explain federal employee health insurance benefits after retirement.
+Employees in the federal employee retirement system, also called FERS, receive numerous benefits when they retire

 Does a federal employee get free health insurance after retirement?

 Unfortunately, federal employees do not receive free health insurance upon retirement.